-The Top 10 Most Useful Libraries For Java Programmers
+Top 10 Most Useful Java Libraries For Programmers

 Java libraries play a very important role on a Java programmer’s work.
 What Java libraries do is giving solutions for programming when it comes to implementing standard things already prepared by other developers.

 In other words, for numerous codes or part of codes, instead of writing the code from the beginning, one might easily find the right material in open source libraries, saving time and effort.
 In this article, I’ve prepared a list of what I believe to be the 10 most useful libraries for Java programmers.